Chrysophylaxs/ANP-TCP-IP-Stack/README.md

 We can now use the infrastructure to transmit our data, and to queue it for retransmission.
 On `send()`, we just allocate a `subuff` that accommodates for `min(len, 536)` bytes of data.
 536 bytes is the default TCP payload length to avoid ip fragmentation and what not.
 In case the user wants to transmit more than 536 bytes, we allocate multiple `subuff`s.
 Each packet gets transmitted and queued for retransmission.
 Note that every packet now has its ACK flag set to 1.

 ### `recv()` [RFC793, page 58](https://tools.ietf.org/html/rfc793#page-58)
 This is where `queue_recv` comes in.
 Every packet containing data that is received by our `tcp_rx()` function gets queued to the subuff.
 Our `recv()` function just loops through the packets in the queue and `memcpy`s the data in the payload of the `subuff` to the user's supplied buffer.
 Make sure not to overwrite the user's receive length.
 If all the data from a `subuff` is read, the `subuff` gets dequeued and freed.
-If only half of the `subuff` is read before the user buffer fills up, we decrease `subuff->dlen` and increase `subuff->paylaod` in order to not read the same information twice.
+If only half of the `subuff` is read before the user buffer fills up, we decrease `subuff->dlen` and increase `subuff->paylaod` in order to not read the same information twice the second time around.

 ### `close()` [RFC793, page 60](https://tools.ietf.org/html/rfc793#page-60)
 Very similar to `send`, we just transmit and queue a FIN packet for retranmission.
-We then return and let the TCP stack handle the handshake behind the scenes.
+Sending a FIN sets the socket state to FIN_WAIT_1 We then return and let the TCP stack handle the handshake behind the scenes.

 ## 2. We receive stuff in `tcp_rx()`: The dreaded [SEGMENT ARRIVES (RFC793)](https://tools.ietf.org/html/rfc793#page-65)
 Why do we keep retransmitting indefinitely?
 Well, we don't.
 Before we set the retransmit timer we check if there is even a buffer in the queue to retransmit.
 If there isn't, then there is no need to create a new timer and we can just return.
 So our implementation stops retransmitting buffers when they get removed from the send queue.
 How?
 Well this lies at the heart of the TCP protocol.
 TCP ensures a receiver has received a sender's packets by responding to the packets with an acknowledgement sequence number.
 This ACK sequence number will be the latest sequence number they received from the sender, incremented by 1.
 Therefore, when we, as sender, receive an ACK_SEQ, we can go through our `queue_send` and remove all the subuffs that have a sequence number lower than the ACK_SEQ we received.
 This will in turn cause the retransmission to stop (unless we filled the queue with new unACKed packets).
 The `tcp_rx()` routine will look something like this:
 1. Initialize our TCP header struct.
+It might also be useful to set the relevant `subuff` member variables (dlen, payload, seq, end_seq).
+We can use these in our queues to easily determine whether they contain data / can be ACKed.
 2. Find the socket we use by using the ports in the TCP header.
 3. Follow [SEGMENT ARRIVES (RFC793)](https://tools.ietf.org/html/rfc793#page-65) very closely ;)
 #### In order to just make the 3-way handshake work, and not handle any of the errors/edge cases, you can condense the stuff in RFC793 to something like this: